 Terrain is a master planned subdivision located in the eastern portion of the Town of Castle Rock.
 It is planned for a maximum of 1,575 dwelling units on approximately 1,180 acres.
-SLV Castle Oaks, LLC is proposing a Use by Special Review/Site Development Plan (UBSR/SDP) for 120 single-family attached units on $13 \pm acres$ with $24 \pm acres$ of associated open space.
-With associated infrastructure the total site acreage of $45 \pm$ acres Figure 1.
-The project is located east and south of the intersection of State Highway 86 and N. Ridge Rd.
-It will take access from State Highway 86 directly across from Autumn Sage to the north.
+SLV Castle Oaks, LLC is proposing a Use by Special Review/Site Development Plan for 120 single-family attached units on a 45 acre site within Terrain (Figure 1).
+The site is located south of the intersection of State Highway 86 and Autumn Sage Street.
+Access to the site will be from State Highway 86 directly across from Autumn Sage to the north.